-Over the past decade the concept of self-love has become widely popularised through self-help literature and become part of our everyday vernacular, but what does it really mean and how can we use this concept to help us heal?
+Over the past decade the concept of self-love has become widely popularised through self-help literature and modern day gurus.
+It has become part of our everyday vernacular to 'practice self love' but what does it really mean and how can we use this concept to really help us live better lives?

 ‘We need to learn to love ourselves first in all our glory and imperfections.
 If we cannot love ourselves, we cannot fully open to our ability to love others’.

 What we’ve also learnt more recently, after covid restrictions and isolation, is that if we can’t live with ourselves, there is no escape.
-It’s best to love ourselves now, rather than wait until it’s too late.
+It’s best to love ourselves now, rather than wait until it’s too late when there is no escape from our internal world and dislike of ourselves.

 What does self-love mean to you?